ivan-guerra/programmador.com/content/posts/huffman-coding.md

 | c             | 10           |

 The original text required one byte per character or 8 bytes of storage.
-Using the above codebook, we could store the text string using the code `11111010110`.
+Using this codebook, you could store the text string using the code `11111010110`.
 This would require only two bytes to store the same information.
+Why two bytes?
-I say two bytes because we can only write in units of bytes to an output file meaning we would have to pad the bit string with 5 zeroes on the right in order to form a complete second byte (i.e., `11111010 110` -> `11111010 11000000`).
+Because you can only write in units of bytes to an output file meaning you have to pad the bit string with 5 zeroes on the right (for example, `11111010 110` -> `11111010 11000000`).

 ## Compression

-With our codebook in hand, compression boils down to converting an input stream into a coded bit stream.
-We write out the contents of the bit stream byte-by-byte to an output file.
+With codebook in hand, compression boils down to converting an input stream into a coded bit stream.
+Then, write out the contents of the bit stream byte-by-byte to an output file.

-The `Compress()` routine looks like the following:
+Here is an implementation of the `Compress()` routine:

 ```cpp
 RetCode HuffmanCoding::Compress(const std::string& uncompressed_filepath,